OTUSOFE365025/project-group-40-crn-45894/ATAM Assessment Report.md

 # 11. Summary

-The ATAM evaluation shows that AIDAP's architecture supports its performance, security, and scaling requirements.
-The utility tree and scenario priorities reflect clear stakeholder needs.
-Main risks involve AI latency, dependency on external systems, and CI/CD reliability.
-With strong mitigation—redundancy, optimizations, and robust deployment pipelines—AIDAP can meet institutional quality goals.
+The ATAM evaluation shows that AIDAP's architecture can handle the performance, security, and scaling requirements.
+The utility tree and scenario priorities show the stakeholder needs.
+The main risks of this architecture are AI latency, failure of external systems due to dependancy, and CI/CD reliability.